zoonk/archived-zoonk/README.md

   <img alt="Zoonk Banner" src="https://github.com/zoonk/.github/assets/4393133/ddbb2208-feac-4a58-adac-f769cff4dc7f">
 </picture>

-**WARNING:** This software is still in development and not ready for production.
-I'm making several changes to it.
+> **WARNING:** This software is still in development and not ready for production.
 DO NOT USE IT IN PRODUCTION YET.
 The current version will break when v1.0 is released.
-I'll update this README when it's ready for production.
+This README will be updated when it's ready for production.

 ---